eclipse-californium/californium/ISSUE_TEMPLATE.md

-# Please providing basic issue information
+# Please provide basic issue information

 Issues may be answered much faster, if you provide more details ahead!